The Catalans had their bid for a reduction of Neymar’s ban rejected, however, the club will take the issue to TAD today to get him cleared

 The appeal committee met in Madrid Thursday night, where it was decided that they would reject the ban.

-However, Barcelona is not stepping down as they intent to take things a bit further as they are going to ask the Tribunal for Arbitration for Sport (TAD) in Spain, which is the highest court of justice for sport in Spain.
+However, Barcelona is not stepping down as they intend to take things a bit further as they are going to ask the Tribunal for Arbitration for Sport (TAD) in Spain, which is the highest court of justice for sport in Spain.

 If the TAD decides to agree with Barcelona, then Neymar would be able to play in el Clásico this Sunday in Madrid.